paralect/blockchain/solana/README.md

 # Solana blockchain

+From medium to simple in order:
+- shop-ratings
+- solana-greeting-program
+- hello-world

-Select a folders to see more info
+Select a folder to see more info, each folder is an independent project.

 ----